sfauvel/test_resources/manual-test-and-cucumber/README.md

 When we start a test campaign, we can create a specific branch and set the test result into it.

-= Usage
+# Usage

-To build project, run build.sh
+To build project, run `build.sh`

 It create project and copy jar to scripts folder.
-It run : _mvn clean install assembly:single_
+It run : `mvn clean install assembly:single`

-Put features into the _features_ folder.
+Put features into the `features` folder.

-To generate a report, run _generate_report.sh_
+To generate a report, run `generate_report.sh`

-You will find report into _reports_ folder.
+You will find report into `reports` folder.